-The PISF program will provide two to three awards per cycle on a competitive basis and applicants can request between $35,000 and $50,000 in support.
-Proposals should include faculty leadership from more than two Schools and must document matching support from institutional and or external sources.
-In addition, to be eligible for funding an event will include the participation of Penn graduate or undergraduate students in organization and delivery.
-As a condition of accepting PISF support a final report must be submitted that outlines the successes of the event, which could include new collaborative endeavors, outreach, publications, and grants.
+Vice Provost for Research Dawn Bonnell, in consultation with a review panel, will award two to three PISF grants per cycle on a competitive basis.
+Applicants can request between $30,000 and $50,000 in support.
+Proposals should include faculty leadership from more than two Schools and must document matching support from institutional and/or external sources.
+The event must also include the participation of Penn graduate or undergraduate students in both organization and delivery.
+A final report must be submitted that outlines the accomplishments of the event, which could include new collaborative endeavors, outreach, publications, and grants.